Coping with Living Bereavement

 There is an extensive network of hospices throughout the United Kingdom.
 Hospice UK, the national charity working for those experiencing dying, death and bereavement, has a list of hospice members and other partners who work in end of life care.

-With medical services stretched to the limit, it is not always possible for medical professionals to give patients the extra care, support and information they need when they are facing the end of their life.
-An End of Life Doula or a Soul Midwife can fill this void.
+With medical services and professionals stretched to the limit, it is not always possible for them to give patients the extra care, support and information they need when they are facing the end of their life.
+An End of Life Doula or Soul Midwife can fill this void.

-Living Well Dying Well, a West Sussex based organisation that trains and provides doulas for End of Life Doula UK, explains the concept and role of an End of Life Doula:
+Living Well Dying Well, a West Sussex based organisation that trains Doulas, explains the concept and role of an End of Life Doula:

 “Doulas are trained in supporting people at the beginning (birth doulas) and end of life.
 ‘End of Life Doulas’ walk alongside the individual, their family and their community as an informed companion.
 They are sensitive to practical, emotional and spiritual needs and are a consistent and compassionate presence, with knowledge, experience and understanding.
 Their role is to preserve the quality of wellbeing, sense of identity and self-worth from the moment of diagnosis.
 They do not replace medical care, but facilitate access to resources that are available and also recognise the frequently intangible elements of life that can have a major impact on the family as they strive to maintain the best quality of life possible.”